mandric/extension-testing-example/Readme.md

 You can also load the test runner using a web server rather than extension protocol with `npm run server` and `http://127.0.0.1:8080/test/index.html`.

-But you can't make any calls to `browser` unless you mock it because it's not defined, so some tests will fail.
+But then calls to `browser` fail unless you mocked it.

 ## Integration